 How many species of mosquitoes are there?

-There are currently 49 species identified in Connecticut, 200 in North America and over 2500 species worldwide.
+Currently, 52 species have been identified in Connecticut, 200 in North America, and over 2,500 species worldwide.

 Do all mosquitoes bite humans?

 No. Of the 52 species in Connecticut, less than half are considered pest species to humans and livestock.

 Mosquitoes do not actually "bite" humans; they "feed" on them.
 Female mosquitoes require protein to produce their eggs and obtain this protein from the blood of humans and other animals.